kumarshreyak/PokemonApplication/README.md

 }
 ```

-If you want to use Compose in your XML file, you can add this to your layout file:
+If you want to use Compose in your XML file then -

+1. Add this to your layout file:
 ```
 <androidx.compose.ui.platform.ComposeView
     android:id="@+id/my_composable"